Franco-Diaz-Licham/PiSignagePdfUploadApp/README.md

 MORE INFO: pi signage doccument on APIs are found:  https://piathome.com/apidocs/

+# Libraries:
-# Libraries use in the project:
+The librabries used in the project include:
 * json -- handles json encoding and decoding for payload build
 * requests -- handles API compiling and calling
 * PyPDF2 -- handles pdf processes